 5. Plastic Grocery Bags

-FACT: The Great Pacific Garbage Patch is now three times the size of France.
+FACT: The Great Pacific Garbage Patch is estimated to be three times the size of France.

-Discarded plastic produce and grocery bags are one of the biggest culprits of pollution, clogging drains and hurting marine animals.
+Discarded plastic produce and grocery bags are some of the biggest culprits of pollution, clogging drains, and hurting marine animals.

 Simply buy fresh produce loose instead of using a separate plastic bag.
 Or purchase a washable mesh produce bag, a muslin or cotton cloth bag, or repurpose a mesh laundry bag.
 Instead of using disposable grocery bags, bring reusable fabric totes to the market or use empty cardboard boxes to load your groceries and transport them home.
 Another option is to keep a cooler in your car.
 Unload your groceries from the cart directly into the cooler.
 When plastic bags are the only option, save and recycle, or reuse them.